 Not sure where to start?
-Try these quick tips to practice mindfulness on the go—no crazy-long yoga class required.
+Try these mindfulness exercises you can do on the go—no crazy-long yoga class required.

 If you really want to practice mindfulness anywhere, you need to learn the basics first.
 "Everyone is always looking forward to what's next, instead of truly being where they are at the moment," says Abblett.
 (He calls this "nexting".)
-So, stop what you're doing—yes, right now—and observe your current state: If you're sitting, how does your back feel on the chair?
+Try this mindfulness exercise instead.
+Stop what you're doing—yes, right now—and observe your current state: If you're sitting, how does your back feel on the chair?
 If you're outside on your phone, look up at the trees swaying in the breeze.
 Is there a dog barking in the distance?
 Children playing in the park?
 Run through your five senses (sight, sound, taste, smell, touch) for five minutes.

 Write In a Journal

 Raise your hand if your journal is alllll about the past or future, never the present.
 Yeah, same.
 But instead of ruminating on what your boss/ex/best friend did last week, or plotting your next #GoalCrusher move, dedicate today's entry to the moment, whether you're on the train, eating lunch at your desk, or (finally!) sitting down after a long day at work.
+That shift takes this practice from just journaling to a mindfulness exercise.
 "Mindful journaling is all about writing whatever is showing up in any of your senses, along with your thoughts and feelings, without judgment," says Abblett.
-(See also: Gratitude Journals That Help You Appreciate the Little Things)
+(If you're into this mindfulness exercise, check out: Gratitude Journals That Help You Appreciate the Little Things)

 Fold Mindfulness Into Your Workout

 Yoga isn't the only physical activity that lends itself to mindfulness; it's just the one that emphasizes it the most.
 "You can set an intention and listen to your body during any workout," says Abblett.
-So, instead of blasting Rihanna on your next run (bear with us), listen to the sound of your breath and your feet striking the ground.
+So, instead of blasting Rihanna on your next run (bear with us), turn it into a mindfulness exercise: Listen to the sound of your breath and your feet striking the ground.
 Doing so might even help you manage any post-exercise soreness: People experienced less pain after practicing mindfulness exercises than they did before, according to a Frontiers in Human Neuroscience study.
 (See how one runner learned to love running without music.)

 Savor Your Food

 Start with something small—a raisin, a piece of chocolate, a strawberry, you get the idea—and really focus on it.
 "Pay close attention to the look, feel, touch, smell, and finally, the taste of your food," says Abblett.
 "You can also add an intention to be grateful for all that had to happen for this food to end up before you."
+This doesn't need to be a once-in-a-while thing, either; you can turn every meal or drink into a mindfulness exercise.
 (Related: How to Make Mindful Eating a Regular Part of Your Diet)

 It's worth it: People who eat mindfully may make healthier choices.
 In an International Journal of Complementary & Alternative Medicine study, teens who practiced mindful eating also exercised more and chose lower-calorie foods than those who didn't.
 (It worked for this writer: I Changed the Way I Think About Food and Lost 10 Pounds)